jmineroff/Domino-Launchpad-Quickstart/README.md

 <img src = readme_images/UpdateAppPermissions.png width="800">
 </p>

-Navigate back to the **settings** tab and click **Copy Link App**
+Navigate back to the **Settings** tab and click **Copy Link to App**.

 <p align="center">
 <img src = readme_images/CopyAppLink.png width="800">
 </p>

-Paste the copied link into a new private/incognito window and.
-Note that you're able to view the app without being logged into Domino (though you will still need to be logged into Launchpad as this trial environment blocks all other ingress).
-Try sending this URL to a colleague at your company to show them the work you've done.
+With this link you're able to view the app without being logged into Domino (though you will still need to be logged into Launchpad as this trial environment blocks all other ingress).

 PS - Domino provides free licenses for business users to login and view models/apps etc.